What Is Customer Profitability Analysis?

 Step 4: Putting it all together: a customer profitability analysis example

-Let’s say you have 2 customer segments, Segment A and Segment B. A high-level glance at the revenue they drive for your business on each transaction makes Segment B look much more attractive:
+Let’s say you have two customer segments: Segment A and Segment B. A high-level glance at the revenue that each segment drives for your business (per transaction) makes Segment B look much more attractive:

 Armed with this data alone, you may be tempted to shift your strategy, budgets, and even product development pipeline to cater more to Segment B. After all, they are 25% more valuable than Segment A. Based on these numbers, that would be a solid plan.